telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/tools/csvdatasource-wizard.md

 previous_url: /web-report-designer-tools-csvdatasource-wizard
 ---

-# CsvDataSource Wizard
+# CsvDataSource Wizard Overview

-The CSV Data Source Wizard allows you to create a new or edit an existing CsvDataSource component in the Telerik Web Report Designer.
+The CSV Data Source Wizard allows you to create a new or edit an existing [`CsvDataSource`]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/csvdatasource-component/overview%}) component in the Telerik Web Report Designer.
 This article describes the steps you can follow after the wizard appears, after being invoked from the Report Designer toolbox.

 1. __Choose a CSV source__ Select how the CSV source should be retrieved for the component.

    + __Upload CSV file__ from the local computer

-   + __Use existing CSV file__ that previously has been uploaded and/or exists in the [IResourceStorage](/reporting/api/Telerik.WebReportDesigner.Services.IResourceStorage) The default implementation of the [IResourceStorage](/reporting/api/Telerik.WebReportDesigner.Services.IResourceStorage) interface - [ResourceStorage](/reporting/api/Telerik.WebReportDesigner.Services.ResourceStorage) stores resources like CSV files to the location provided as a string parameter in the constructor [#ctor](/reporting/api/Telerik.WebReportDesigner.Services.ResourceStorage#Telerik_WebReportDesigner_Services_ResourceStorage_#ctor_System_String_).
+   + __Use existing CSV file__ that previously has been uploaded and/or exists in the [IResourceStorage](/api/Telerik.WebReportDesigner.Services.IResourceStorage) The default implementation of the [IResourceStorage](/api/Telerik.WebReportDesigner.Services.IResourceStorage) interface - [ResourceStorage](/api/Telerik.WebReportDesigner.Services.ResourceStorage) stores resources like CSV files to the location provided as a string parameter in the constructor [#ctor](/api/Telerik.WebReportDesigner.Services.ResourceStorage#Telerik_WebReportDesigner_Services_ResourceStorage_#ctor_System_String_).
 When choosing the option __"Use existing CSV file"__, any existing CSV files found in this directory will populate the dropdown list.

    + __Use CSV inline__ to paste in a string in the text area

 1. __Modify your CSV file__ If you have chosen to __"Upload CSV file"__ or __"Use existing CSV file"__ you have the option to store this inside the report definition by checking __"Embed CSV file in report definition"__ option.
-By checking this option the CSV data can be directly edited in the text area, and will no longer be dependent on having the CSV file available in [ResourceStorage](/reporting/api/Telerik.WebReportDesigner.Services.ResourceStorage).
+By checking this option the CSV data can be directly edited in the text area, and will no longer be dependent on having the CSV file available in [ResourceStorage](/api/Telerik.WebReportDesigner.Services.ResourceStorage).

 1. __Configure CSV Data Source - Separators__ Select at least one separator for both __"Field (column) separator"__ and __"Record (row) separator"__.
 To define a different separator than what is available in the list, choose __"Other"__ and define the symbol in the input-field.
 Check the consecutive field/record separators option (or both) if empty fields/records have to be omitted.
 If the CSV data has headers as its first row, check the __"This CSV has header row"__ option.